Reader Meet Author: Personal Advice from Poet Danez Smith

 Do you have problems with your love life?
 Do you hate your job?
 Is your social life lacking a certain zing?
 All of these questions and more can be answered through literature—or maybe at least by the people who create it.
 With that in mind, we here at the Lambda Literary Review have started our very own advice column called “Reader Meet Author.”
 Think of the column as a sort of a “Dear Abby” for the LGBTQ literary set.
 You can send “Reader Meet Author” questions for publication to ReaderMeetAuthor@lambdaliterary.org.

 This month’s author is Danez Smith.
 Smith is the author of the 2015 Lambda Literary Award nominated poetry collection [insert] Boy (YesYes Books, 2014) and the chapbook hands on ya knees (Penmanship Books, 2013).
 Smith is the recipient of fellowships from the McKnight Foundation, Cave Canem, Voices of Our Nation (VONA) and elsewhere.
-He is a founding member of the multigenre, multicultural Dark Noise Collective.
-His writing has appeared in Poetry, Ploughshares, Beloit Poetry Journal, Kinfolks and elsewhere.
+Smith is also the founding member of the multigenre, multicultural Dark Noise Collective.
+Their writing has appeared in Poetry, Ploughshares, Beloit Poetry Journal, Kinfolks and elsewhere.

 My best friend (who is a liberal like myself) just started dating a Republican.
 I can’t reconcile how my friend, who has been somewhat active in grassroots liberal politics since I have known him, can so effortlessly start dating someone whose worldview is directly opposed to our own.
 When I bring this up to him, he gets defensive and says, “…their connection is beyond politics” and that he and his new boyfriend “connect on a deeper level.”
 We have been fighting about this endlessly, and it is really damaging our friendship.
 I’m trying to make him understand that the political is personal and that who you choose to love is directly related to your belief system.
 He tells me their relationship is inexplicable and “that they just get each other.”
 I don’t think I can maintain a deep friendship with someone who is so cavalier with his affections.
 I really need advice on how to handle this.
 Should I just distance myself from my friend until this relationship (hopefully) ends?